- Version 1.0: Initial release

 Countly plugins have the ability to help you view different types of logs.
 Most important plugins that come with Countly are:

-- Error logs plugin: Shows errors occurring during system boot or run.
+- Server logs plugin: Shows errors occurring during server boot or run.

 - System logs plugin: Shows who has logged in, when was a configuration made and other details.